Buying Power

 The real issue comes if franchisees feel that the suppliers are offering volume rebates to franchisors that are not being passed on to franchisees in some form, especially if the franchisees suspect prices are being inflated as a result.

-‘It’s a matter of balance and transparency,’ suggests David Steytler, an advisor who works with a number of well-known franchise brands, including La Porchetta.
-‘A franchise is a complicated business model and very few can operate on the revenue from fees and royalties alone.
+“It’s a matter of balance and transparency,” suggests David Steytler, an advisor who works with a number of well-known franchise brands in New Zealand.
+“A franchise is a complicated business model and very few can operate on the revenue from fees and royalties alone.
 Supplier contributions often fund a number of important services and also strengthen the franchisor’s overall revenue stream, much of which is typically reinvested back into the development of the franchise system.

 Of course, different industries require different approaches.
-While the hospitality sector has big brand suppliers whose best offers come in the form of more complex deals, at Pack & Send Matthew Everest says, ‘I refuse any incentive offered by suppliers and inform them that I would prefer any benefits to be reflected in the best rate back to our franchisees.
-We only receive royalties.’
+While the hospitality sector has big brand suppliers whose best offers come in the form of more complex deals, at Pack & Send Matthew Everest said, “If suppliers offer incentives we tell them that we would prefer any benefits to be reflected in the best rate back to our franchisees.”

 Finally